lf-lang/rfcs/text/0002-rfc-process.md

 - Slowing down development unnecessarily, creating significant overhead, or requiring wide consensus on every decision.
-The process should be flexible enough to adapt to the concrete scope and impact of a proposal, and only require a wider consensus for changes that impact large parts of the community.
+The process should be flexible enough to adapt to the concrete scope and impact of a proposal, and only involve the stakeholders directly impacted by the community.
 - Specification or even standardization of language features and interfaces.
 If we decide to create specifications for certain aspects of the language and the infrastructure, this should be done in another process, as specification